yuhongda/echarts-readymade/README.md

 ### Why the difference?
 > In order to reduce the bundle size, we divided the whole package into several packages based on chart type.
 The `ChartContext` exported from `@echarts-readymade/core` can not share with other packages.
 So you need pass it down to chart component manually. check [the example](#example) below.

+### For `<Bar />` and `<Line />` and `<Scatter />`, we import the three chart components from `echarts-for-react`

+I think there is no need to import full components of echarts-for-react, so just import useful components for some chart components.
+Like in <Line /> component, we  also import <BarChart /> and <ScatterChart />, so you can use them on one chart.
+Maybe there is other scenario, feel free let me know.

 ## Usage